OregonTeamWE/TableStop/README.md

 Features
 ========
-* Home Page
-  * Text Search with Search Bar
-  * Voice search with Search Bar
-  * Expand the content of that category (Search query using keywords)
 * Home Page shows the items.
 There are a few categorize on the Homepage that the user can choose.
 The user can swipe under each category or expand the categorize to get more items.
 On the other hand, users can search the item on their own, or they can use voice to search the item.
+  * Text Search with Search Bar
+  * Voice search with Search Bar
+  * Expand the content of that category (Search query using keywords)
 * Social Page
   * List of socal links about tabletop games (YouTube, Twitter, Twitch, Reddit, etc.)
 * Product Page